Salah"s belief can spur Liverpool on to greater things: Klopp

-Egyptian international Mohamed Salah's signing of a new long-term contract is a major boost for Liverpool's ambitions of delivering trophies, said manager Jurgen Klopp on Monday.
+Egyptian international Mohamed Salah's stunning first season with English Premier League side Liverpool earned him a long-term contract with the club on Monday.

-Egyptian international Mohamed Salah's signing of a new long-term contract is a major boost for Liverpool's ambitions of delivering trophies, said manager Jurgen Klopp on Monday.
+Egyptian international Mohamed Salah's stunning first season with English Premier League side Liverpool earned him a long-term contract with the club on Monday.

-Klopp added the fact the 26-year-old striker -- who scored 44 goals in just 52 appearances last season -- had signed such a deal reflected his belief the club were on course for a successful era.
+Liverpool manager Jurgen Klopp said the fact the 26-year-old striker -- who scored 44 goals in just 52 appearances last season -- signed such a deal reflected his belief the club were on course for a successful era.

-Liverpool have been praised for their freeflowing style of football under Klopp, but the fact remains the charismatic German has taken them to three finals in his tenure and fallen short on each occasion.

-Salah's goals, after joining last year from Italian outfit AS Roma for an initial £37 million ($48.7 million), played a large part in Liverpool reaching the Champions League final against Real Madrid.
+Salah's goals played a large part in Liverpool reaching the Champions League final against Real Madrid.

 However, that proved a rare sour note for the player as Salah was slammed to the turf by Real Madrid's Sergio Ramos, causing a painful separation of his left shoulder.

-Salah returned to action for the first time in three weeks against Russia at the World Cup in their group match last month but was a shadow of the player that had dazzled for Liverpool despite scoring against both the Russians and then the Saudi Arabians.
+Salah returned to action for the first time in three weeks against Russia at the World Cup in their group match last month but was a shadow of the player that had dazzled for Liverpool and earned him the Africa player of the year award.

-"(The new contract) demonstrates two things very clearly -- his belief in Liverpool and our belief in him," Klopp told the Liverpool website.
+The new contract "demonstrates two things very clearly -- his belief in Liverpool and our belief in him," Klopp told the Liverpool website.

 "I think this news can be seen for what it is; rewarding a person who performed and contributed greatly for the team and the club last season," said Klopp.